cedar-policy/rfcs/text/0013-schema-enums.md

 ## Unresolved questions

 * Do we have any mechanism for enums of extensions types?
 * Do we want any way to support exhaustive case statements?
+(No, potential future RFC)
 * Any reason to support empty enums?
+(No)